 Eight-man is a called that due to the number 8 she wears.
 The eight-man is the last person in the scrum and is often used to pick up the ball when it is out of the scrum.
 The Eight-man is usually strong and fast.

 What is a maul?

 A maul is when a player carrying ball has her momentum stopped but is not tackled.
 What happens then is her teammates will bind onto her and push her towards the try zone.
-The other team is similarly pushing in the opposite direction. (see our picture page for an example) The ball is eventually passed through those pushing and is then tossed out the backs.
+The other team is similarly pushing in the opposite direction.
+The ball is eventually passed through those pushing and is then tossed out the backs.